vectordotdev/vector/website/docs/reference/tests.md

 #### value

-Specifies the log message field contents when the input type is 'raw'.
+Specifies the log message field contents when the input type is &#39;raw&#39;.

 </Field>